 The retort came in about a couple of days, with AdBlock Plus tightening up how it detects ads going so far as to block even user posts, according to Facebook.

 From Menlo Park, meanwhile, come reassuring rumors for users and especially for investors who buy ad space.
-Facebook will soon be able to replicate to all software developed to block ads.
+Facebook will be able to replicate shortly to all software developed to block ads.

 Meanwhile, from the battlefield we move on to diplomatic skirmishes, with AdBlock Plus accusing Facebook of trying to limit users' freedom of choice.
 The social network, on the other hand, points the finger at the ad blocking company, which it believes is guilty of blacking out posts from friends and pages in order to block advertising.